joarreola/ETAMessages/README.md

     - Update uploadLocation() to take in whenDone closure, and to call back with result whenDone(result).
     - Remove pre-comments code.

+    - Take and Pass the upload Activity indicator for uploadLocation() calls.

   - Users.switf - New
   	Knows user name and location info